A smartphone with LinkedIn's logo

 • Your contact info and a CTA

-If your about section is confusing or has ANY errors, you’re likely going to lose business.
-If you need help, two of our LI profile audits come with an in-depth review of your “About” section (the Attractor and the Biz Booster).
+If your About section is confusing or has errors, it may cause you to miss out on business.
+If you need help, our LI profile audits can provide an in-depth review of this section.

 6. Add killer samples

-Next, you need samples (in your niche) front-and-center in the featured section AND they need to be STELLAR — the best work you’ve ever done!!
-Seriously, no errors, no clunky sentences….your next (or first) big break can literally depend on it!
+Next, you need samples (in your niche) in the featured section AND they need to be STELLAR — the best work you’ve ever done!!
+Seriously, no errors, no clunky sentences….your next (or first) big break can literally depend on it.
 Potential clients want to see what you can do.
-It’s your chance to show instead of just telling.

 7. Back up your claims in your “Experience” section